joshuaeckroth/cse230-website/homework/homework-5.markdown

 `num2`).
 Provide a member function `neg` that has no parameters and returns a rational number that is the negative of the calling object.

+Also provide a member function `print` that simply prints the rational number in a format like `-9/13`.

 Each of these member functions should return a different instance of the class.
 So once you have an instance of the class, you cannot change its values (rationals will be "immutable").
 For example, here